wonderbird/wonderbird.github.io/_posts/2022-03-24-applied-forensics-temporal-coupling.md

 The following diagram depicts the coupling between hotspots and their dependencies.
-Hover over the connection lines to see the percent of coupling, i.e. in how many percent of commits the partner is also changed.
+Hover over the connection lines to see the percent of coupling, i.e. in how many percent of commits the second file are caused by a change in the first one.

 <div id="hotspots-overview">
 </div>